Math, Natural & Health Sciences Capstone Information

 UH West Oʻahu students are required to complete a capstone course in their specific degree and concentration area.

-Capstone courses are a culminating scholastic effort and experience that asks students to incorporate the terms and concepts learned in their various classes to demonstrate their understanding of Math, Life Science, Health Science or (pre-) Health Profession concepts and theories through work (clinical or administrative) experience or research.
+Capstone courses are a culminating scholastic effort and experience that asks students to incorporate the terms and concepts learned in their various classes to demonstrate their understanding of Math, Life Science, Health Science or (pre-) Health Profession concepts and theories through internship-based (clinical or administrative) experience or research.

 Students should visit and/or contact their assigned UHWO MNHS College Success Advisor and Faculty Advisor (see advisor information below) to go over graduation requirements and project their graduation date.